sigmdel/domoticz_button/README.md

 Alerts are simply defined by an index in the `devices[]` array identifying the device that can raise an alert and a condition which is nothing else than its status.

     typedef struct {
-        const uint16_t index;    // index of device in devices const uint8_t condition; // status value that warrants an alert } alert_t;
+        uint16_t index;    // index of device in devices uint8_t condition; // status value that warrants an alert uint8_t sound;     // 0 silent alert, 1 buzzer sounds when alert shown
+    } alert_t;

 For example, an alert is raised when automatic garage door closing is disabled.
 The virtual Domoticz device for this is a selector switch and the disable setting is the first selector level which is 0.
-So the `alert_t` structure for that alert is `{15,0}`.
+So the `alert_t` structure for that alert is `{15,0,0}`.
+The last field is set to `0` which means the buzzer is not to be activated when the alert is flashed on the display.
+If that `0` were to be replaced with a `1` then the buzzer would be actvated each time the alert is shown on the display.

 <div id="default_device" />